Dr Menelaos Tasiou

 My teaching responsibilities include delivering lectures in and across subject groups of the Faculty in modules such as Quantitative Methods & Data Analysis, Statistics & Data Modelling, Business Intelligence and Analytics.
 In addition, I am supervising a number of undergraduate, postgraduate, and doctoral students.

-Research-wise, my interests are twofold:
+In more detail, my interests are twofold:

-- On the one hand, they revolve around the development and application of evaluation frameworks using metrics (commonly encountered as 'composite indicators').
+- On the one hand, they revolve around the development and application of methodological frameworks using metrics (commonly encountered as 'composite indicators').
 Put simply, metrics are an intrinsic measurement mechanism used to show to decision/policy-makers how well economic units perform, or how efficient they are relative to their counterparts.
 My research on that front deals particularly with the modelling of weighting and aggregation steps in metric development.

 - On the other hand, my research revolves around empirical finance applications, such as financial institutions and firms’ risk and performance, managerial and governance attributes and the interplay between firms, formal and informal institutions.
 Put simply, firms (financial or not) do not exist in a vacuum, although that would be a great parsimonious simplification for many research streams.
 My interest lies in observing and measuring changes driven by those sitting at the firms' wheel, by those setting the rules of the game, as well as how all these are conditioned by the -often neglected yet highly important- 'unwritten' social rules.